 Mutual funds are often touted as the best investment option.
-Besides high return and diversification of investment, what makes mutual funds an attractive and wise investment choice is compound interest.
-Compounding is a magical concept which allows you to automatically multiply your money.
+Besides high returns and diversification of investment, mutual funds are an attractive and wise investment choice among investors due to the power of compounding.

 What is Compounding in Mutual Funds?